Oregon Coast Benefit Dinner Features Famed Jazzer Halie Loren

 Loren – who began her rise to fame with a heavy buzz that started on the central Oregon coast more than ten years ago – will compliment four courses of fun and fundraising with an ocean-inspired set.
 The party includes a delicious plated dinner, a live auction with 15 valuable bid items, and grown-up carnival games like a jewelry fishing booth and a wine bottle ring toss.
 This year’s event starts at 5:30 pm on Saturday, May 5, at the LCCC.
 Tickets are on sale now at lincolncityculturalcenter.org.

 Culture, Of Course! is the signature fundraiser for the center, which is a nonprofit organization dedicated to creating a home for visual and performing arts inside the historic Delake School.
-It’s the fourth annual event, with all the money raised supporting concerts, art exhibits, classes and community events, for people of all ages and income levels in Lincoln City – all of which help drive more visitors to central Oregon coast town.
+It’s the fourth annual event, with all the money raised supporting concerts, art exhibits, classes and community events, for people of all ages and income levels in Lincoln City – all of which help drive more visitors to the central Oregon coast town.

-Loren cut her musical teeth in Eugene, and word began spreading quickly beyond that town when a small wine bar in Newport began hosting her performances to ever-increasing fan base a decade ago.
-Now, she’s a world-traveling songwriter who is also known for her heartfelt interpretations of standards from the American Songbook, is one of the all-time best-selling performers to play the LCCC.
+Loren cut her musical teeth in Eugene, and word began spreading quickly beyond that town when a small wine bar in Newport began hosting her performances to an ever-increasing fan base a decade ago.
+Now, she’s a world-traveling songwriter who is also known for her heartfelt interpretations of standards from the American Songbook, and she is one of the all-time best-selling performers to play the LCCC.
 When she performs at Culture, Of Course!, she’ll be fresh from the release of her latest album, “From the Wild Sky.”

-This year’s theme is “Under the Sea” - and thus Loren, backed by piano and guitar, will be presenting a cool rendition of Bobby Darin’s “Beyond the Sea.”
+This year’s theme is “Under the Sea” - and thus Loren, backed by piano and guitar - will be presenting a cool rendition of Bobby Darin’s “Beyond the Sea.”
 She’ll be introduced by the evening’s emcee, Keith Altomare.

-The auditorium will be transformed into vision of bubbly blue and green, designed by Chessman Gallery director Krista Eddy.
+The auditorium will be transformed into visions of bubbly blue and green, designed by Chessman Gallery director Krista Eddy.
 Every guest will receive an original hand-painted and decorated mask, made by members of the gala committee and artisans from the LCCC Members Gift Shop.
 The tables will be decorated with glass floats, driftwood and sea shells, along with lots of other decorative nautical touches.

 Beneath the waves and whimsical decor, guests will enjoy a four-course meal provided by generous local chefs and businesses.
 The first course, sponsored by Chinook Winds Casino Resort, will feature hors d’oeuvres prepared and served by the Taft 7-12 Culinary Team.